petsc/petsc/src/docs/sphinx_docs/developers/buildsystem.rst

 necessary for the build stage.
 This is a far more complicated task, heavily dependent on the local hardware and software environment.
 It is also the source of nearly every build problem.
-The most crucial aspect of a configure system is not performance, scalability, or even functionality, it is *debuggability*.
+The most crucial aspect of a configure system is not performance, scalability, or even functionality, but *debuggability*.
 Configuration failure is at least as common as success, due to broken tools, operating system upgrades, hardware incompatibilities, user error, and a host of other reasons.
 Problem diagnosis is the single biggest bottleneck for development and maintenance time.
 Unfortunately, current systems are built to optimize the successful case rather than the unsuccessful.
-In PETSc, we have developed the ``BuildSystem`` package (BuildSystem) to remedy the shortcomings of configuration systems such as Autoconf, CMake, and SCons.
+In PETSc, we have developed the ``BuildSystem`` package to remedy the shortcomings of configuration systems such as Autoconf, CMake, and SCons.

-First, BuildSystem provides consistent namespacing for tests and test results.
-Tests are encapsulated in modules, which also hold the test results.
-Thus you get the normal Python namespacing of results.
-Anyone familiar with Autoconf will recall the painful, manual namespacing using text prefixes inside the flat, global namespace.
-Also, this consistent hierarchical organization allows external command lines to be built up in a disciplined fashion, rather than the usual practice of dumping all flags into global reservoirs such as the ``INCLUDE`` and ``LIBS`` variables.
-This encapsulation makes it much easier to see which tests are responsible for donating offending flags and switches when tests fail, since errors can occur far away from the initial inclusion of a flag.

 Why use PETSc BuildSystem?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~